daudmazhar/BlockChain/README.md

 # BlockChain
 A basic infrastructure to depict BlockChain Implementation in accordance with its basic utility and features.
 Each Block contains its unique hashcode, along with the hashcode of the previous block to maintain a chain.
 Each block contains a nonce value, which is necessary for cracking the codes for miners to win lotteries.
 For simplicity, we have used valid hashcodes that begin with '215'.
 (Just a random key for validating hashcodes used by our blockchain).
 The miner which gets a hash (using nonce for randomness) with the first three charachters equal to 215 wins the lottery and mines the block.
-The miner who successfully mines a block is also given a reward in Ez Coins.

 #Online Market Place

 We have created an online market system.
 The users and miners for the blockchain are entered manually for convenience.
 A unique pair of public/private keys is assigned to each created user in order to facilitate communication, and digtal signatures.